vEnhance/1802/src/2dflux.typ

     = underbrace(iint_(cal(R)) ((partial p) / (partial x) + (partial q) / (partial y)) dif A,
       = iint_(cal(R)) nabla dot bf(F) dif A). $
 ]

+#warning(title: [Warning: There's no FTC for flux])[
+  2D flux is conspicuously missing from our poster in @fig-int-chart-stokes.
+  Through this section, we were able to complete an analogy to get one Stokes result by translating 2D flux into 2D work and then quoting Green's theorem.
+  However, as far as I can tell there isn't an analog of FTC that can be made this way.
+  So actually one good thing about the notation $bf(n) dif s$ is that the presence of $dif s$ is a good reminder that there's no FTC result.
+  In other words, 2D flux is missing one red arrow compared to 2D work.
+]

 == [RECIPE] Computing 2D flux